 When anxiety hits, it can feel like a freight train slammed into you and knocked the wind right out.
-Other times it's like a roller coaster made its way into your gut, and you feel nauseated.
-It's debilitating and incredibly stressful, thanks to its unpredictable nature.
-(Note: Try this 90-second trick next time it pops up.)
+Other times, it's like a roller coaster made its way into your gut, and you feel nauseated.
+Anxiety can be debilitating and incredibly stressful, thanks to its unpredictable nature.
 If you suffer from chronic worrying or anxiety, you'll know all about this feeling, but if there's any silver lining in all this, it's that you're not alone, and there are ways to not worry and help curb anxiety.

-According to the National Institute of Mental Health, anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older.
-And who can blame us?
-With the world in turmoil and conflict all around us, there's a lot to worry about.
-But too much isn't healthy and can impact your happiness, relationships, and career.
+According to the National Institute of Mental Health, an estimated 19.1% of U.S. adults had an anxiety disorder in the past year and an estimated 31.1% of U.S. adults experience any anxiety disorder at some time in their lives.
+But too much anxiety isn't healthy and can impact your happiness, relationships, and career.
 So how do you stop anxiety naturally and curb your stress levels?
 We found a few common habits you can adopt to help reduce your tendency to worry and improve your well-being.

 It might take some time to perfect the art, but science has proven that mindful meditation helps ease psychological stresses like anxiety, depression, and pain.
-"People with anxiety have a problem dealing with distracting thoughts that have too much power," Elizabeth Hoge, MD, an associate professor and the director of the Anxiety Disorders Research Program at the Georgetown University Center for Trauma told Harvard Health Publications.
+"People with anxiety have a problem dealing with distracting thoughts that have too much power," Elizabeth Hoge, MD, an associate professor and the director of the Anxiety Disorders Research Program at the Georgetown University Center for Trauma told Harvard Health Publications in 2014.
 "They can't distinguish between a problem-solving thought and a nagging worry that has no benefit."

 If this sounds like you, Hoge says we can train ourselves out of it.
 "If you have unproductive worries you might think, 'I'm late, I might lose my job if I don't get there on time, and it will be a disaster!'" she said.
 "Mindfulness teaches you to recognize, 'Oh, there's that thought again.
 I've been here before.
 But it's just that—a thought, and not a part of my core self.'"